G1OJS/BandOpticon/README.md

 This software uses data from Pskreporter to present a view of band activity on all (main) bands simultaneously.
 This is useful for seeing where the activity is and for spotting band openings.
 You can also simultaneously view detail for a single band, showing which callsigns are transmitting and which are receiving, and which DX squares are being reached and spotted by them.

-Active stations and spots are drawn from your specified group of Maidenhead squares, which provides more control over the data selection than is available on the Pskreporter map views.
-Instead of "Country of callsign" you have access to a grouping of squares of any level (for example, IO, JO01, JO03kk can be added as one group).
+Active stations and spots are drawn from your specified group of Maidenhead squares, which provides fine control over what you want to specify as "Home".
+You can specify a grouping of squares of any level (for example, IO, JO01, JO03kk can be added as one group to represent your Home location).
+Spots are counted if at least one 'end' is in Home, and ignored if both ends are outside Home.

 What you can see using this software includes:
 - See which active stations are transmitting or just receiving.
 In other words, are there stations actively working the bands, or have they just left their equipment running & gone to work - or are they even a WEBSDR station?